ADN-DevTech/EntitlementAPI_Inventor/README.md

 EntitlementAPI_Inventor
 ==========

-Shows how to use the entitlement API from an Inventor AddIn
+Shows how to use the [Entitlement API] from an Inventor AddIn

 ##Dependencies